Charl88/FlyForFSE/README.md

 Click the Chrome Extensions button and "pin" the new extension, so that it shows up in your extensions bar.

 Enter the group ID.

+Now when you go to the My Flight page, with assignments loaded, it will automatically click the "Fly for X group" link.